Bhuribhat/Thai-News-Summarization/tara-script/README.md

 ## Submit a job

-A job must be submitted in main work directory
+A job must be submitted in main working directory

 ```bash
 sbatch <script_file>.sh